eclipse-zenoh/zenoh-plugin-dds/README.md

 The following limitations apply to Cyclone DDS shared memory support in the plugin:

 * Shared memory is not supported on Windows systems.
 * In forward discovery mode DDS samples will not be forwarded via Zenoh unless the DDS data type is memcpy safe.
-A date type is memcpy safe if it does not contain indirections.
+A data type is memcpy safe if it does not contain indirections.

 ## ROS 2 package
 :warning: **Please consider using [`zenoh-bridge-ros2dds`](https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds) which is dedicated to ROS 2.**